samwhindleton/wdiroutcomes/one-on-ones.md

-# Meeting One-on-One with your Outcomes Coach
+# Meeting One-on-One with Your Outcomes Coach

 I love meeting and talking with you, please don't be shy!